Internationalization i18n and Localization i10n concepts

 - Names are only written using ascii characters.
 Counterexample: "João" (portuguese version of John) or " Björk" (Icelandic given name).

 - Names does not contain hyphen (-) or apostrophe (') characters.
-Counterexample: O'neil - common irish surname.
+Counterexample: O'Neill - common irish surname.

 - People do not change their names, surnames or email.